dnsxyz/docs/docs/cli/workflows.md

-  --alias=alias                      email address for alias action --body=body                        file to take webhook body from --domain=domain                    constrain trigger to emails are from an email address with the given domain --from=from                        constrain trigger to emails from the specified address --hasattachments                   constrain trigger to emails with attachments --hasthewords=hasthewords          constrain trigger to emails that have the words specified
+  --alias=alias                      email address for alias action --body=body                        file to take webhook body from --domain=domain                    constrain trigger to emails are from an email address with the given domain --firsttimesender                  constrain trigger to emails that are the first seen from the sending address --from=from                        constrain trigger to emails from the specified address --hasattachments                   constrain trigger to emails with attachments --hasthewords=hasthewords          constrain trigger to emails that have the words specified